jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 * **Knowledge Base Builder Problem: JBoss Tools Knowledge Base problem: Nature is not installed on required Java project `<project-name>`.
 Use Quick Fix to include artifacts declared in that project into Content Assistant and Validation.**

      Quickstarts that require Knowledge Base capabilities to be enabled on the project display this warning.
-To resolve it, right-click on the warning message in the in the JBoss Developer Studio `Problems` window and choose `Quick Fix`.
+To resolve it, right-click on the warning message in the in the Red Hat CodeReady Studio `Problems` window and choose `Quick Fix`.
 This opens a window with the fix `Enable Knowledge Base capabilities on project <project-name>` selected.
 Make sure all projects are selected and click `Finish` to resolve the warning.

 * **JPA Problem: Console configuration QUICKSTART_HOME does not exist.
 Hibernate specific validation and content assist will be limited.**